Course Title: Introduction to Nuclear Medicine

 Overview of Learning Activities

 You will undertake a range of learning activities including lectures, tutorials, laboratory classes and self-directed study.
 You will also attend a work-integrated learning clinical placement.
-This course is supported by the Learning Management System.
+This course is supported by the online Learning Management System (LMS).

 You will undertake 60 hours of teacher directed learning activities and 60 hours of independent study for this course.